Raising Wages

 a.
 Campaign to Raise the State Minimum Wage

-The Living Wage Act, a proposed ballot measure to increase the California minimum wage to $18 an hour by 2025, would build on existing minimum wage policies and raise pay for around five million California workers according to two new companion reports released by the UC Berkeley Labor Center and the Center on Wage and Employment Dynamics (CWED).
+The Living Wage Act, an unsuccessful proposition on the November 2024 ballot to increase the California minimum wage to $18 an hour by 2025, would have built on existing minimum wage policies and would have raised pay for around five million California workers according to two new companion reports released by the UC Berkeley Labor Center and the Center on Wage and Employment Dynamics (CWED).
 (Read more)